Contractor Agreement Template

 - Name of the client/company or hirer who hired the contractor with complete address

 - Name of the contractor and his company with complete address

-- Date on which the agreement is being signed
+- The date on which the agreement is being signed

 - Details of the services that the hirer requires from the contractor

-- Detailed description of each service that the contractor will provide
+- A detailed description of each service that the contractor will provide

 - Acceptance criteria for the services provided by the contractor